pschaus/book_lepl1402/source/part3.rst

 There are :math:`\Theta(\log n)` layers of split and merge operations.
-Each requires :math:`\Theta(n)` operations by summing all the split/merge operations at one level.
+Each layer requires :math:`\Theta(n)` operations by summing all the split/merge operations at one level.
 In the end, the time complexity of the merge sort algorithm is the product of the time complexities of these two operations that is :math:`\Theta(n \log n)`.